 A hard-nosed V8 Supercars champion, he conquered both the Bathurst 1000 endurance epic and the season championship in a fierce era.

-Rick Kelly emerged from the shadow of Mount Panorama to define Australian touring car racing in the 2000s.
-His breakthrough was spectacular: winning the Bathurst 1000 twice in a row as a fresh-faced co-driver with Greg Murphy, a feat that announced his preternatural calm under pressure.
-That momentum carried him to the pinnacle just two years later, when he seized the 2006 V8 Supercar Championship title, outdueling legends like Craig Lowndes.
-Kelly was a racer's racer—tough, strategic, and unafraid of contact.
-In 2009, he and his brother Todd took a massive gamble, transforming their family-run team, Kelly Racing, from a Holden satellite operation into a four-car Nissan factory squad, a bold move that reshaped the grid.
-Though a second championship proved elusive, his legacy as a driver who won the biggest races and built a lasting team is firmly cemented in Supercars history.
+Rick Kelly won back-to-back Bathurst 1000s as a co-driver with Greg Murphy, announcing his preternatural calm under pressure.
+Two years later, he seized the 2006 V8 Supercar Championship title, outdueling drivers like Craig Lowndes.
+Kelly raced with toughness and strategy, unafraid of contact.
+In 2009, he and his brother Todd transformed their family-run team, Kelly Racing, from a Holden satellite operation into a four-car Nissan factory squad, a gamble that reshaped the grid.
+Though a second championship proved elusive, he won the biggest races and built a lasting team in Supercars history.
+Born in 1981, the Northern Irishman emerged from Mount Panorama to define Australian touring car racing in the 2000s.

 1981–1996